Didas-git/lilybird/packages/docs/src/content/docs/guides/registering-commands.md

 description: Use lilybird to configure application commands.
 ---

-In lilybird its really easy to create application commands, you can simply use the rest client that is attached to the client to do so.
+To create application commands, you can simply use the rest client that is attached to the client to do so.

 We highly encourage using the `setup` api to do this since to facilitates the access to the client and runs before the ready event.